Shubhamj08/iShare/README.md

 ## Current features of page

-#### users can see all the ideas right away on opening the page.

-#### users have to register in order to post their ideas or login if already registered.
+#### users can see all the ideas right away on opening the page but need to register in order to post their ideas or login if already registered.

 ## Upcoming features